History of the metric system: Gaussian system of units

-Quadrant–eleventhgram–second (QES) or International system of units
+Quadrant–eleventhgram–second (QES) or International System of Electrical and Magnetic Units

 The CGS units of measure used in scientific work were not practical for engineering, leading to the development of a more applicable system of electric units especially for telegraphy.
 The unit of length was 10^{7} m (the hebdometre, nominally the Earth quadrant), the unit of mass was an unnamed unit equal to 10^{−11} g and the unit of time was the second.
 The units of mass and length were scaled incongruously to yield more consistent and usable electric units in terms of mechanical measures.
 Informally called the "practical" system, it was properly termed the quadrant–eleventhgram–second (QES) system of units according to convention.

 The definitions of electrical units incorporated the magnetic constant like the EMU system, and the names of the units were carried over from that system, but scaled according to the defined mechanical units.
 The system was formalised as the International system late in the 19th century and its units later designated the "international ampere", "international volt", etc.